 - The company pays the full cost of your business travel accident (BTA) insurance.
-If you participate in an HSA Advantage plan, the company makes a contribution to your HSA. - You pay the full cost of your medical coverage, vision coverage, dental coverage and employee optional life insurance as well as any contributions you make to RAYSIP.
+If you participate in an HSA Advantage plan, the company makes a contribution to your HSA.
+If you are eligible, the company pays the full cost of any company-matching contributions and/ or contributions from the SLRC program to RAYSIP. - You pay the full cost of your medical coverage, vision coverage, dental coverage and employee optional life insurance as well as any contributions you make to RAYSIP.
 Lastly, if you enroll in any voluntary benefits-e.g., the group legal plan and/or auto/homeowners insurance-you pay the full cost of coverage.